 Once you decide to have cataract surgery, you'll need to choose an eye surgeon to perform the operation.
 Some things to keep in mind are the surgeon's experience and skill, how easy it is to talk to him or her and have your questions answered, and your previous experience with this eye doctor, if any.

-Referrals may help you choose an eye surgeon.
+If you have insurance coverage, you will want to find out if the surgeon accepts it.
+Referrals including from your optometrist may help you choose an eye surgeon.
 Ask friends who have had cataract surgery or contact a university with a medical school or a hospital for names and references.